nobl9/nobl9-language-server/README.md

 ### Neovim

-Minimal Neovim setup which assumes you've already configured snippets support and LSP configuration would look like this:
+Minimal Neovim setup which assumes you've already configured snippets support and LSP would look like this:

 ```lua
 local lsp = require("lspconfig")